Let us focus on the realities in Heaven

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
 He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
 He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
 For more details and comments contact him on: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.

-On this 18th Sunday of ordinary time, the church enjoins us to remain focused on our quest for heaven.
+On this eighteenth Sunday of ordinary time, the church enjoins us to remain focused on our quest for heaven.
 It is a call to live a Christ centered life.
-We are urged to focus our attention on heavenly realities more than on earthly shadows.
+We are urged to focus our attention on the heavenly realities more than on the earthly shadows.

 The second reading hits the nail on its head.
 In it, Paul clearly differentiates true life, that is life lived in Christ, from life lived outside Christ.
 Without mincing words, he reminds us that we must be heaven bound where Christ is everything.
 Hence, Paul tells us: “Kill everything in you that belongs to only earthly life, fornication, impurity, guilty passion, evil desires, greed, false gods, and never tell each other lies.”
 This call to “kill everything evil” is simply a call to transform our lives, a call to purity of life, and call to remain steadfast.

-In the gospel, Jesus speaks to our hearts as he did to the man from the crowd: “Watch out and be on your guard against avarice of any kind, for a man’s life is not made more secured by what he owns…” The pursuit of wealth and the pleasures of this world have so blinded us to the reality that we are pilgrims here on earth.
+In today’s gospel, Jesus speaks to us as he did to the man from the crowd: “Watch out and be on your guard against avarice of any kind, for a man’s life is not made more secured by what he owns…” The pursuit of wealth and the pleasures of this world have so blinded us to the reality that we are pilgrims here on earth.
 Avarice is one of the seven capital sins.
 It is a sin which makes one become like the material good that one seeks.
 It is a hidden enemy of every child of God.
 So, we must avoid it because it is dangerously contagious!

-Finally, let us focus our eyes and minds on heavenly things, and not only on the vain things of this earth.
-There is a saying that: “Real men and women love Jesus and not riches!”
+Finally, let us fix our eyes and minds on heavenly things, and not only on the vain things of this earth.
+There is a saying that: “Real men and women love Jesus, and not riches!”
 Indeed, real men and women are those who in spite of their fame, wealth, achievements, etcetera, love Jesus above all things.

 Peace be with you all!